 QGIS is highly configurable through the Settings menu.
-Choose between Panels, Toolbars, Project Properties, Options and Customization.
+Choose between Project Properties, Options and Customization.

 Note: QGIS follows desktop guidelines for the location of options and project properties item.
-Consequently related to the OS you are using, location of some of items described above could be located in the View menu (Panels and Toolbars) or in Project for Options.
+Consequently related to the OS you are using, location of some of items described below could be in the Project or the Settings menu.